nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 ```
 The drivers will ensure correct linking of your code with compiler runtime libraries, and with Cray-supported libraries (such as Cray's "libsci" scientific library, or Cray's version of netCDF).
 It is therefore not recommended to use the compilers directly, there is a good chance that the executable will fail to build or run correctly.

-The compiler driver automatically add necessary compile and link flags to the compile/link line for the selected hardware and Cray-supported libraries.
+The compiler drivers automatically add necessary compile and link flags to the compile/link line for the selected hardware and Cray-supported libraries.
 If you are interested in seeing what the compiler driver does, add the ```-craype-verbose``` flag:
 ```
 ftn -craype-verbose -o simpleMpi simpleMpi.f90
 ```